Federal Reserve: Budget

-Remittence payments to the Treasury
+Remittance payments to the Treasury

 The Federal Reserve has been remitting interest that it has been receiving back to the United States Treasury.
-Most of the assets the Fed holds are U.S. Treasury bonds and then mortgage backed securities that it has been purchasing as part of quantitative easing since the 2008 Financial Crisis.
-In 2022 the Fed started quantitative tightening and selling these assets and taking a loss on them in the secondary bond market so the $100 billion Dollars that it was remitting annually to the Treasury, likely won't happen during QT.
+Most of the assets the Fed holds are U.S. Treasury bonds and mortgage-backed securities that it has been purchasing as part of quantitative easing since the 2008 financial crisis.
+In 2022, the Fed started quantitative tightening (QT) and selling these assets and taking a loss on them in the secondary bond market.
+As a result, the nearly $100 billion that it was remitting annually to the Treasury, is expected to be discontinued during QT.

+In 2023, the Federal Reserve reported a net negative income of $114.3 billion.
+This triggered the creation of a deferred asset liability on the Federal Reserve balance sheet booked as "Interest on Federal Reserve notes due to U.S. Treasury" totaling $133.3 billion.
+The deferred asset is the amount of net excess revenues the Federal Reserve must realize before remittances can continue.
+It does not have any impact on the ability of the Federal Reserve to conduct monetary policy or meet its obligations.
+The Federal Reserve has estimated the deferred asset will last until mid-2027.

 Balance sheet

 One of the keys to understanding the Federal Reserve is the Federal Reserve balance sheet (or balance statement).
 In accordance with Section 11 of the Federal Reserve Act, the board of governors of the Federal Reserve System publishes once each week the "Consolidated Statement of Condition of All Federal Reserve Banks" showing the condition of each Federal Reserve bank and a consolidated statement for all Federal Reserve banks.
 The board of governors requires that excess earnings of the Reserve Banks be transferred to the Treasury as interest on Federal Reserve notes.

 The Federal Reserve releases its balance sheet every Thursday.
 Below is the balance sheet as of 8 April 2021 (in billions of dollars):

 In addition, the balance sheet also indicates which assets are held as collateral against Federal Reserve Notes.

+As of August 2024, the Fed's total assets on balance sheet are $7.139 trillion.